Coolio Weighs In On Soulja Boy Vs. Chris Brown Feud, Police Brutality And The Donald Trump Inauguration

 The Coolio interview went beyond just talking about the current feud between Soulja Boy and Chris Brown.
 As the conversation shifted to the current epidemic of police brutality, Domenick Nati asked Coolio if he had any personal experience with the police.

 The “Gansta’s Paradise” rapper recounted a time when he was just 11-years old and he took off in his mom’s car.
 Apparently, he forgot to turn the headlights on and got pulled over by police and they beat him.
-Coolio recounted That’s pretty excessive for an 11-year old kid, no matter what he was doing or whose car he was very illegally driving.
+Coolio recounted, “that’s pretty excessive for an 11-year old kid, no matter what he was doing or whose car he was very illegally driving.”

 “Well, I remember one instance when I was just 11-years old.
 Police picked me up by the seat of my pants and the back of my shirt, threw me out into the street and then came and dragged me back and slapped me on the car and started beating me on the back of the legs with a flashlight.”